Environment Variable Configuration

 SIMILARITY_THRESHOLD | float | 0.6 | Minimum similarity score (0.0-1.0) for document retrieval.
 Documents below this threshold are filtered out |

-WITH_SURROUNDING_CHUNKS | bool | true | When enabled, retrieves adjacent chunks (preceding and following) for each matched document to provide additional context. |
+WITH_SURROUNDING_CHUNKS | bool | false | When enabled, retrieves adjacent chunks (preceding and following) for each matched document to provide additional context. |

 Retrieval Strategies